 1. International relations and politics of the Gulf

 My main interest lies in the international relations (theory), foreign policy analysis and the politics of the Gulf states with a focus on Saudi Arabia and Iran, but with a broader interest including some of the smaller Gulf states such as the UAE, Oman and Qatar.

 I am currently writing a new monograph International Relations of the Gulf: Strategic Alliances in an Uncertain World for Manchester University Press.
 It details the mainly domestic and regional drivers to contemporary Saudi and Emirati foreign policy as well as many of their bilateral relations in the Middle East, Africa, North America, Europe and Asia.
 The book delves into international relations theory and other relevant conceptual frameworks and generates new insights on the ‘black box’ of policymaking as well as determinant trends and challenges that these states face.
 It follows my first monograph Foreign Policy in Iran and Saudi Arabia: Economics and Diplomacy in the Middle East.
-I have also edited works on Egypt and the Gulf and the Gulf states and the Horn of Africa (forthcoming).
+I have also edited works on Regional Order and Disorder, Egypt and the Gulf and Gulf state relations with the Horn of Africa (forthcoming).